Don’t Waste Father’s Day

 Once a man took the day off to take his son fishing.
-His son was thrilled that his father would take a day away from important work to spend time with him.
-The son considered this day as one of the best days of his life.
-A number of years went by and the father passed away.
-While the son was going through his father’s possessions he found a diary and began reading it.
-When he ran across the day that his father had spent with him, the entry read, “Took off work to take son fishing.
+His son was thrilled that his father would take a day away from important work to spend time with him, and he considered this day as one of the best days of his life.
+After the father passed away, his son found a diary among his dad’s possessions and began reading it.
+When he came to the day they spent together fishing, the entry read, “Took off work to take son fishing.
 Day wasted.”

-Essays written for an FTF essay contest about fathers often described a warm and loving relationship between father and child.
-Some children were courageous enough to write about the strained relationship they had with their father.
+Essays written for an FTF essay contest about fathers often described a warm and loving relationship between father and child, but some children were courageous enough to write about their strained relationship with their father.
 They described difficult circumstances and even questioned their father’s love.
 However, each of them seemed to hold out hope that their relationship with their father would someday be better.

-Many people, young and old, find themselves in a father-child relationship that has become difficult at best.
-Words have been spoken and deeds have been done that continue to drive a deep wedge in the relationship.
-Deep down they would like things to be better, but they don’t know where or how to begin to change the situation from bad to better.
-In too many instances, one party is holding out for the other to apologize.
+Many people, young and old, find themselves in a father-child relationship that is difficult at best.
+Words and deeds from the past continue to drive a deep wedge in the relationship.
+Deep down they would like things to be better, but they don’t know how to change the situation for the better.
+In too many instances, one party is waiting for the other to apologize.

 Distressed relationships do not happen overnight.
-Through a series of events people become wounded, a tally sheet is kept, bitterness grows into anger and relationships are broken.
-It only takes one person in the relationship to take the first step toward mending what has been broken.
-Even if the other person doesn’t respond, allow healing to take place in your own life.
-You will know that you have made an effort to change the situation for the better.
+Through a series of events, people become wounded and keep a tally sheet; then bitterness grows into anger and relationships weaken.
+It only takes one person to take the first step toward mending a broken relationship.
+Even if the other person doesn’t respond, you can allow healing to happen in your own life.
+If nothing else, you will know that you have made an effort to change the situation for the better.

 Don’t let this Father’s Day be “a day wasted.”
-If you have a great relationship with your father, be thankful and show it.
-If your relationship with your father or child is less than what you would like it to be, take heart and know that you can be the one to take the first step toward repairing that which is broken.
+If your relationship with your father is a great one, be thankful and show it.
+If your relationship with your father or child is less than what you would like it to be, take heart and know that you can be the one to take the first step to repair that broken relationship.